baxterpm-jmu/OSAL/README.md

 only intentional omission is the United States. **382** of the sources are flagged as quantitative datasets.

-Built as a [Quarto](https://quarto.org) website in James Madison University brand colors (Madison Purple `#450084` / Gold `#CBB677`); deployable to GitHub Pages.

-## What the Lab is for

-The Lab favors sources a generalist would likely miss working only in English from mainstream outlets: in-country journalists and outlets (in any language), independent and exile investigative newsrooms, domestic think tanks, pollsters, and named experts, plus the authoritative official record (central banks, statistics agencies, legislatures) where that is the primary source.
-State-aligned, pro-war, and pro-government outlets are included only where they carry analytic value as the subject's own framing — and are clearly labeled so propaganda is never mistaken for reporting.

 ## The scoring rubric

 Each source is scored 1–5 on seven independent criteria; the **composite** is their mean.